 The old model of paying to download individual songs is gone, and the power of colossal music labels is fading along with it.
 Music distribution on Spotify (and similar streaming platforms) is easy and accessible for literally anyone, regardless of fame or wealth.
 A teenager producing lo-fi music on their laptop can reach the same audience as a platinum-selling K-Pop superstar.

 Professional-grade production software and recording tools are easily accessible to just about anyone.
 The power this puts into individual artists’ hands is shaking the music industry to its core.
-Down the road, it may lead to a shift in how music labels conduct business and the services they offer.
+Down the road, it may shift how music labels conduct business and the services they offer.
 The key benefit of widespread distribution is no longer a factor for artists since the internet takes care of that in a matter of a few clicks.

 After the initial investment in the phone itself, all of this can be done practically for free.
 This has already changed the music industry irrevocably, and social media is becoming the next unstoppable force revolutionizing how we share and find music.

 Ironically, technology hasn’t stopped the interest in live music.
 In fact, the live music industry has seen a growth in popularity over the last ten years, driving tens of billions of dollars in earnings in the U.S. alone.
-Social media is, at least partly, responsible for this, as well.
+Social media is, at least partly, responsible for this.
 Part of the appeal of going to a concert is the opportunity to post exciting pictures of the experience online.

 Fans can message the artist directly through the stream’s chat, which is excellent for deluxe meet-and-greet experiences.
 Additionally, the artist can easily connect their merch shop to the stream and offer in-stream purchases, like special emojis.